Director Bui Thac Chuyen monitors and directs the crew on set - Photo: Mi Ly

 The hard and meaningful filming days

 To get to the day of filming, The Tunnels received support from many people.
-Especially the military technical element is very important for a combat film and there are many war scenes that require equipment such as tanks, planes, explosives, guns... which cannot be done without the support of the army.
+Especially the military technical element is very important for a war film and there are many war scenes that require equipment such as tanks, planes, explosives, guns... which cannot be done without the support of the army.

 "Maybe I'm lucky because I made a film about Cu Chi, a place so famous with such a heroic story that everyone feels proud when mentioning Cu Chi.
 When reading the script, everyone gave me suggestions to make the film more complete," director Bui Thac Chuyen shared.
-Having reached this stage, he said he was lucky.
+To have reached this stage, he said he was lucky.

 Bui Thac Chuyen is probably the one with the most hope.
 He said: "I hope people will pay attention, it's a very good opportunity to be interested.